Ecuador Tourism (Turismo)

 - Santo Domingo Church & Convent

-It is quite astonishing the number and I am not even sure that is all of them.
+It is quite astonishing how many churches there are in Quito, Ecuador and I am not even sure that this list contains all of them.

-There was this one: Iglesia de La Compania de Jesus, also known as “Quito’s Sistine Chapel.”
-That is the one I won’t soon forget.
+There was this one church that stood out to me: Iglesia de La Compania de Jesus, also known as “Quito’s Sistine Chapel.”
+This is one of the churches I won’t soon forget, as it is magical.
 This Jesuit church is a masterpiece of baroque and colonial art with lavish gold altars and gilded columns on the inside, making it one of the most ornate structures in the world.
-Throughout my travels, I don’t think I have seen one quite so grand and it is definitely a rival of the best 5 I have ever seen!
-(Including churches in Spain, Italy, France, Austria, and Russia).
+Throughout my travels, I don’t think I have seen one quite so grand and it is definitely a rival of the best churches I have ever seen! (including churches in Spain, Italy, France, Austria, and Russia).

 Post Office Bay, Floreana, Galapagos